yitzchak/trivial-package-locks/README.md

 (with-locked-packages (&rest packages) &body body) => results
 ```

-Locks and and then unlocks each of the named `packages` around the evaluation of
+Locks and then unlocks each of the named `packages` around the evaluation of
 `body`.

 ## Implementation Packages Interface